• Home

 Targeting high-profile figures like Patel is part of Iran’s larger war strategy to sow disruption in the U.S. and Israel, according to experts.

 Handala’s attack against Stryker on March 11 put the medical technology company’s 56,000 employees operating in 61 countries at a standstill, while order processing, manufacturing, and shipping were halted.
-The company was not fully operational for three weeks following the attack, which it reported had a material impact on its first-quarter earnings.
+The company was not fully operational for three weeks following the attack, which it reported had a material impact on first-quarter earnings.

 Earlier this week, the FBI, the National Security Agency, the Cybersecurity and Infrastructure Security Agency, and the Department of Energy issued a joint advisory, warning Iran-backed hackers were targeting critical infrastructure, including water and power plants.

-The agencies did not name specific targets but said that the hacks were aimed to “cause disruptive effects” and had already led to “operational disruption and financial loss.”
+The agencies did not name specific targets but said that the hacks aimed to “cause disruptive effects” and had already led to “operational disruption and financial loss.”

-The warning is a signal to the private sector in particular to take this threat seriously, as it operates most of the U.S. critical infrastructure, said Nikita Shah, a senior fellow at the Center for Strategic and International Studies, who worked as a national security official in the U.K. government for 10 years.
+The warning is a signal to the private sector in particular to take this threat seriously, as it operates most of U.S. critical infrastructure, said Nikita Shah, a senior fellow at the Center for Strategic and International Studies, who worked as a national security official in the U.K. government for 10 years.

 In addition to the water and energy sectors, disrupting the tourism industry, by defacing an airline’s website for example, is another likely target, she added.